medikski/fccchicagons.github.io/README.md

 #to see what branch you're on
 git branch

-#to add changes and commit, first be sure you're on master branch
+#to add changes and commit
 git add .
 git commit -m "short description of what you did here"